pism/pism/doc/sphinx/climate_forcing/surface.rst

 =================

 Default values of many parameters come from :cite:`Zeitzetal2021` and are appropriate for Greenland; their values will need to change to use this model in other contexts.
-See Table 1 in :cite:`Garbe2023` for parameter choices more appropriate in an Antarctic setting.
+See Table 1 in :cite:`Garbe2023` for parameter values more appropriate in an Antarctic setting and for the description of a calibration procedure that can be used to obtain some of these values.

 .. list-table:: Notable tuning parameters
    :header-rows: 1